NoahLake07/File-Finder/README.md

 The status label in the bottom left corner just above the search button should read "Searching..."

+Please note that if you have not granted this application access to where you are searching, the application will freeze up at the Searching status.

 <img width="459" alt="Screen Shot 2023-01-21 at 2 39 38 PM" src="https://user-images.githubusercontent.com/98616672/213888047-00f93146-53c8-4efc-b158-7b8f2a9c1202.png">

 When the search is finished, you should get a pop-up dialog box that confirms search completion.